-When you file a trade mark application with IP Australia, there are two main objections that IP Australia may raise.
-The first is if there is a conflict which means that there is an identical or very similar trade mark already on the register.
-If this is the case, you should consider changing your name because your name may be infringing the registered trade mark.
+IP Australia might reject your trade mark if there is an identical or very similar trade mark already on the register.
+If this is the case, you should consider changing your name as it may be infringing on someone else’s trade mark rights.

-The second objection is if your trade mark is not considered to be ‘inherently capable of distinguishing’ the goods or services that your business is associated with.
-Essentially, IP Australia will raise an objection if they think the word mark is too generic or descriptive.
-This may be a situation where you consider registering your logo instead of your name.
+Your trade mark may also be rejected if it is not ‘inherently capable of distinguishing’ the goods or services of your business from that of another business.
+Essentially, IP Australia will raise an objection if they believe that the word mark is too generic or descriptive.
+In this situation, you may wish to register your logo rather than your name.
 If you have a logo that constitutes a device mark or a composite mark, you may find more success in registering the trade mark.
 Another option is to register an acronym (if it isn’t already on the register) of your business name.

 What if Both are Available, But I Can Only Afford One?

-Businesses, especially those that are starting out, sometimes face the decision of choosing to apply for one trade mark because of costs.
-If both a word mark and a logo are possible options, the decision is up to the business owner.
-A trade mark lawyer can advise you on your options in light of your business and industry.
-Importantly, consider the differences between the two protections as set out above.
-Also, take care to confirm no one else is using your name or logo.
+The process of registering trade marks can get expensive.
+Therefore, businesses that are starting out sometimes face the decision of choosing to apply for only one trade mark because of cost.
+If both a word mark and a logo are possible options, the decision is up to you.
+You should consider the differences between the two protections as set out above.
+Also, take care to confirm that no one else is using your name or logo.

 How do Consumers Recognise and Identify Your Brand?

-Many logos incorporate a graphic element and a business name, these are called composite trade marks.
-Where the business name forms a large part of the logo’s “overall impression”, registering your business name will provide some protection over a composite trade mark or the logo as a whole.
+Many logos incorporate a graphic element and a business name.
+Where the business name forms a large part of the logo’s overall impression, registering your business name will provide some protection over a composite trade mark or the logo as a whole.

-While most businesses choose to begin with registering their business name and register their logo later, initially registering both as a preventative measure outweighs the potential costs of any trouble that may arise in the future if the marks are not registered.
+Most businesses choose to begin with registering their business name and register their logo later.
+However, registering both straight away as a preventative measure outweighs the potential costs of any trouble that may arise in the future if the marks are not registered.